riannevg/arminas-travel/_destposts/acapulco.md

 **Highlights and Attractions**

-Acapulco’s iconic bay, with its crescent-shaped beaches and azure waters, is a sight to behold.
+Acapulco’s iconic bay, with its crescent-shaped beaches and azure waters, is a sight {% include snippets/image-float.html image="/images/destinations/acapulco/acapulco2.jpg" alt="Acapulco" float-direction="right" %}to behold.
 The city’s Golden Zone, home to luxury resorts, restaurants, and nightclubs, is where the action happens.
 For a taste of Acapulco’s storied past, visit the Fort of San Diego, a historic fortress that now houses a museum showcasing the city’s rich maritime history.
 Don’t miss the chance to witness the famous La Quebrada cliff divers, who perform daring plunges into the ocean from heights of over 100 feet.

 **Activities and Adventures**